iblh/hexo-theme-material/content/pages/cheatsheets/windows.md

 ## Desktop

-For all the command in this section I used ''command line prompt''.
+For all the command in this section I used **command line prompt**.

 ### Sharing